Optimizing loops

 Acknowledgments

-I'd like to thank Ayoub for his input on my optimization methodology, as well as his advice on how to efficiently profile code on STM32. :)
+I'd like to thank Ayoub Sabri for his input on my optimization methodology, as well as his advice on how to efficiently profile code on STM32. :)

 Code